PramodKokadwar/MeisterwerkTask/README.md

 #Example e2e tests (some of which are slightly silly) written in Testcafe, that:

-    use a page object pattern (now with 100% less class) are written in Javascript es6
+    used a page object pattern (now with 100% less class) are written in Javascript es6
-    use async/await
+    used async/await
-    run on multiple browsers
+    run on multiple browsers will be possible
 Setup

     clone clone https://github.com/PramodKokadwar/MeisterwerkTask.git